pebblecode/pebble-handbook/creative-technologist.md

 ## Celebrate success

-Our teams often work for months on a single project toward an initial release or a product being pushed out to a wider audience.
+Our teams often work for months on a single project towards an initial release or a product being pushed out to a wider audience.
 We are extremely proud of the creativity that happens in pebble {code} and feel strongly about celebrating team success.
 If you feel a team has achieved outstanding results you should feel free to suggest that the team should celebrate.
-Historically teams have celebrated with dinners out but you might choose as a team to do something else.
+Historically teams have celebrated with dinners but you might choose as a team to do something else.
 Cheese tasting, a night at the movies, human foosball - it is up to you and the team.

 pebble is a collaborative company and this document is intended to evolve.
 As you progress through your time at pebble please contribute back to this document and make it better.